PizzaConsole/RazorStripe/README.md

 There is also a .template.config folder so you can use dotnet new -i to create your own templates from this.
 More information [HERE](https://docs.microsoft.com/en-us/dotnet/core/tools/custom-templates)

 ## Contributions
-Contributions are welcome!
-Follow the community and contribute [HERE](https://discord.gg/6SAfBMc) Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.
-Please report unacceptable behavior to admin@dragonmastery.com.
+Please report unacceptable behavior to suport@dragonmastery.com.

 ## License
 See the [LICENSE](LICENSE.md) file for license rights and limitations (MIT).